 Can Lewis Hamilton possibly be caught from this position?
-Over halfway through the 2019 Formula 1 season and Lewis Hamilton remains the man to beat.
-Can anybody stop the Mercedes man making it three in a row?
+Over halfway through the 2019 Formula 1 season and the Brit remains hot favorite to make it three in a row?
 Valtteri Bottas, Charles Leclerc and Max Verstappen continue to fight, but they'll need to do act fast if they want to beat the main man.
 You can watch every Grand Prix of the year from pretty much anywhere on Earth with an F1 live stream - and this guide will help you find one.

 Stream F1 live: where and when is the next Grand Prix

 The eighteenth Grand Prix of the 2019 Formula 1 season is set for Mexico.
 The Mexican Grand Prix is set to take place between October 25 and 27 at the Autódromo Hermanos Rodríguez.

 After an exciting Formula 1 season last time around where Lewis Hamilton came out on top with the World Drivers' Championship title and his team Mercedes nabbed the World Constructors' Champion title, it's going to be tough to top.
 Yet Hamilton has already said that's exactly what he plans to do for 2019 - and he's going the right way about it so far.

 The 2019 F1 season has already featured the 1,000th World Championship race in history, which will take place in China.
 But the excitement goes far beyond mere marks of measure, with another m-word set to tear up the tarmac – Mercedes.
 Valtteri Bottas has started the season very strongly, as well.